w3f/polkadot-wiki/docs/general/polkadot-v1.md

 Polkadot 1.0 achieved resilience through the following strategies:

-- Nominated Proof of Staking (NPoS) where the stake per validator is maximized and evenly distributed across validators.
+- **Nominated Proof-of-Stake (NPoS)** where the stake per validator is maximized and evenly distributed across validators, and participation in native staking is decentralized and democratized as much as possible.
+- [**ELVES protocol**](../learn/learn-parachains-protocol.md) allows for the shared security system and the "pessimistic" rollup system, where everything coming through Polkadot's virtual cores passes rigorous checking.
-- The [Decentralized Nodes Program](https://nodes.web3.foundation/) aims to incentivize new operators to become network participants and further increase physical (how many validator nodes per service provider) and social decentralization (how many validator nodes per operator).
+- The [**Decentralized Nodes Program**](https://nodes.web3.foundation/) aims to incentivize new operators to become network participants and further increase physical (how many validator nodes per service provider) and social decentralization (how many validator nodes per operator).
 Those can be explored with the [Polkawatch App](https://polkadot.polkawatch.app/).
-- An on-chain treasury and governance (see: [OpenGov](../learn/learn-polkadot-opengov.md)) where every decision goes through public referenda and any token holder can cast a vote.
+- An **on-chain treasury and governance** (see: [OpenGov](../learn/learn-polkadot-opengov.md)) where every decision goes through public referenda, and any token holder can cast a vote.

 ### Polkadot's Blockspace

-The design and realization of Polkadot 1.0 allowed its creators to enable commoditization of blockspace.
+The design and realization of Polkadot 1.0 allowed its creators to enable the commoditization of blockspace.

 A blockchain is a way to store data.
 The storage unit is the block, and once a block is finalized onto the chain, it is practically impossible to modify the data within that block.
-In addition to being tamper-proof, public permissionless blockchains like Polkadot store data that are visible to everybody (i.e. public), and anybody can become a network participant permissionlessly.
+In addition to being tamper-proof, public permissionless blockchains like Polkadot store data visible to everybody (i.e., public), and anybody can become a network participant permissionlessly.

 **Blockspace** is the capacity of a blockchain to finalize and commit operations.
-It represents a blockchain's security, computing, and storage capability as an end product.
+It represents a blockchain's security, computing, and storage capabilities as an end product.
 Blockspace produced by different blockchains can vary in security, flexibility, and availability.

-- **Security**, intended as how secure the blockspace is.
-In Proof-of-Stake (PoS) networks, this is directly related to how much stake is locked on validator nodes, how much variance in stake there is between validators (i.e. how easy it is to attack a single validator), and how many validators there are securing the network (i.e. how easy it is for colluding validators to exert influence on the network).
+- **Security** is intended to show how secure blockspace is.
+In Proof-of-Stake (PoS) networks, this is directly related to how much stake is locked on validator nodes, how much variance in stake there is between validators (i.e., how easy it is to attack a single validator), and how many validators there are securing the network (i.e., how easy it is for colluding validators to exert influence on the network).
 Additionally, it is also important to look at how many validators are owned by single operators (this will determine the degree of social centralization of the network), and how many validators run on the same service provider (this will determine the degree of physical centralization of the network).
 - **Flexibility**, intended as how flexible the blockspace is, what can be done with it, and what type of data can be stored.
 Data quality plays an important role depending on the type of network.
-  One might avoid having situations in which poor quality data floods blockspace hindering the prompt execution of vital processes.
+  One might avoid having situations in which poor quality data floods blockspace, hindering the prompt execution of vital processes.
-- **Availability**, intended as how available blockspace is and how difficult it is to access it.
+- **Availability**, intended to show how available blockspace is and how difficult it is to access it.
 It should not be too difficult to get your hands on it so that any business model can thrive using it.
 Ideally, a marketplace must drive the blockspace price based on demand, with secondary market options to ensure the usage of "second-hand" blockspace.

+!!!info "Blockspace is an umbrella term"
+     Blockspace is not measured the same on any chain; there is no standard unit for blockspace.
+In Bitcoin, blockspace is based on transaction size, in Ethereum, on how much computation is used (gas), and in Polkadot, on how much time is taken to execute a task on a virtual core (coretime).

 Polkadot has been designed around those core blockspace principles.
-However, its design can be further improved such that the tasks which are currently managed on the relay chain, such as balances transfers, staking, and governance, can be delegated to [system parachains](../learn/learn-system-chains.md) to increase flexibility and to focus the use of the relay chain to provide shared security and interoperability.
-Blockspace is only accessible through auctions, but an auction winner has access to a "freighter of blocks" regardless it is needed or not.
-This creates high entry barriers and it can lead to waste of energy and resources.
+However, its design can be further improved such that the tasks which are currently managed on the relay chain, such as balances transfers, staking, and governance, can be delegated to [system chains](../learn/learn-system-chains.md) to increase flexibility and to focus the use of the relay chain to provide shared security and interoperability.
+Blockspace is only accessible through auctions, but an auction winner can access a "freighter of blocks" regardless of their need.
+This creates high entry barriers and can lead to energy and resource waste.

-For more information about blockspace see [this interview](https://youtu.be/e1vISppPwe4) with Robert Habermeier as well as [this article](https://www.rob.tech/blog/polkadot-blockspace-over-blockchains/) by him.
+For more information about blockspace, see [this interview](https://youtu.be/e1vISppPwe4) with Robert Habermeier as well as [this article](https://www.rob.tech/blog/polkadot-blockspace-over-blockchains/) by him.

 ### A Perspective Shift: Upcoming Polkadot Features

-As with many other projects before Polkadot, at some point in time after achieving the initially-planned goals, a perspective shift allows you to understand better what your project is about and what you actually have built.
-This allows you to "run the extra mile" and achieve more than what was originally planned.
+As with many other projects before Polkadot, at some point in time after achieving the initially planned goals, a perspective shift allows you to understand better what your project is about and what you have built.
+This allows you to "run the extra mile" and achieve more than initially planned.

 The quote below by [Marcel Proust](https://en.wikipedia.org/wiki/Marcel_Proust) must remind us that sometimes a perspective shift is crucial in _understanding_ the world, and perhaps it is more